 - Opening your curtains

 - Spares and repairs

 - Children and pets

-- How do I clean and maintain my - wooden curtain poles?
+- How to clean wooden curtain poles

-- How do I clean and maintain my – bay window poles?
+- How to clean bay window poles

 General use and maintenance tips for keeping your curtain pole in tip-top conditionMany people view a curtain pole as a household appliance that once installed, will give them years of trouble free service; and on the whole that is right.
 However, by using and operating your curtain pole properly you will extend the years of trouble free service it will give you.

 Opening your curtainsOpening and closing your curtains properly for example, is one of the best ways of reducing wear and tear on your curtain pole.
 You may think that this is simple, but the way in which you open and close your curtains can affect the condition and longevity of your curtain poles considerably.

 If you have a non-corded curtain pole, which means that you will be opening and closing your curtains by hand, then when you open your curtains, reach up and gently grab the leading edge as close to the top of the curtain as possible and dealing with one curtain at a time, slide the curtain across to the centre of the pole with a slow and smooth but consistent movement, lifting the curtain slightly to take up a little of the weight as you do so.
 Avoid pulling down on your curtains or snatching them across the pole in a sharp or jerky manner as this will put strain on the curtain pole, the brackets and your curtains.